Ellie M. Cohen

 Ellie was honored with the Bay Nature 2012 Local Environmental Hero Award for her climate change leadership.
 Read her interview with Bay Nature here.
 In 2009 she was named one of the "100 Women Taking the Lead to Save Our Planet" in the United States as part of National Women’s History Month, recognizing her contributions to catalyzing conservation solutions to the impacts of rapidly accelerating environmental change on nature.

 Ellie and her family live in San Anselmo, California with 2 kids, 2 dogs and 2 cats (indoor, of course!).
 They enjoy birding, hiking, biking, Broadway musicals, Dr. Who and baseball.

 Featured Work and Resources

-"Nature-Based Solutions for a Healthy Future" (pdf)
+"Nature-Based Solutions for Wildlife and People: Securing our Future" (pdf)

 From CA Coastal Commission Brown Bag Lunch, September 28, 2016.